WangJy225/RedstoneOptimization/README.md

-# RedstoneExpand
+# RedstoneOptimization
-Redstone Expand has made a comprehensive expansion of the Redstone part of Minecraft, more like an integration package than a mod.
+Redstone Optimization has made a comprehensive optimization of the Redstone part of Minecraft, more like an integration package than a mod.